STARIONGROUP/SysML2.NET/README.md

 # License

-The SysML2.NET libraries are provided to the community under the Apache License 2.0.
+The SysML2.NET libraries and reference web-application are provided to the community under the Apache License 2.0.
 The solution contains files that contain information about the SysML2 metamodel which are distributed with the [GNU Lesser General Public License (LGPL) v3.0](https://opensource.org/licenses/LGPL-3.0).

 # Contributions